pdxiv/basset-lang/docs/Virtual_Machine.md

 ## Overview

 The Basset BASIC Virtual Machine (VM) is a bytecode interpreter that executes compiled BASIC programs.
-It implements a stack-based architecture with separate numeric and string stacks, variable storage, array support, and control flow mechanisms.
+It implements a **stack-based architecture with tagged values**, variable storage, array support, and control flow mechanisms.

 ## Design Principles

-1. **Stack-Based**: Operations work on stacks rather than registers
+1. **Stack-Based**: Operations work on a stack rather than registers
-2. **Dual Stacks**: Separate stacks for numeric and string values
-3. **Type-Specific**: Distinct operations for numeric and string types
+2. **Tagged Values**: Each stack entry carries both a value and a type tag (NUMBER or STRING), allowing the single stack to safely hold different data types
+3. **Type Safety**: Runtime type checking with clear error messages
 4. **Fixed-Width Instructions**: All instructions are 4 bytes
 5. **Backward Compatibility**: Implements classic BASIC semantics faithfully
+6. **Industry Standard**: Architecture matches modern VMs (JVM, CLR, Lua, Python)

 ---